Price Action Trading

 We've studied how the market works and how the market structure signals when it's time to buy, sell or stay out.
 The next step is to choose where we will purchase or sell.
 'Area of value' is used to obscure this question.

-So, what exactly is the area of value?
+What exactly is the area of value?

 The 'area of value' is a price range where the bulk of trade activity occurred the day before.
 This is the range in which 70 percent of the previous day's volume occurred.
 The value area is around one standard deviation above and below the greatest volume pricing average.